 If there’s one thing that just about every dachshund despises, it’s being wet.
 And if you have a hard time getting them to even go pee when it’s raining, the thought of getting them into a bathtub can sound all the more daunting.
 Giving your dachshund a bath, though, is an important part of keeping their coat healthy and shiny.
+(That being said, if you need something between washes, dry shampoo is a great option!)

 The frequency with which your pup needs a bath will vary based on their coat type.
 Longhaired doxies, with their lush coats, need baths the most often and should get a shampoo every week or two.
 Wirehaireds’ coats are a little more low maintenance, and only need a bath once a month, while smooth dachshunds can go one to two months without needing a wash (assuming they don’t get into any messes, that is!).
 Regardless of how often you need to give your dachshund a bath, here’s how to make bath time as effortless as possible.